viktorlinus/portfolio-page/memory-bank/activeContext.md

 - Fixed missing translations in service cards and project components

 ## Next Steps
+1. **Domain Transition**: Domain has been changed from eken-consulting.netlify.app to eken-consulting.com
-1. **Analytics Integration**: Consider adding web analytics for tracking visitors
+2. **Analytics Integration**: Consider adding web analytics for tracking visitors
-2. **Additional Content**: Continue enhancing project content now that the multilingual framework is in place
+3. **Additional Content**: Continue enhancing project content now that the multilingual framework is in place
-3. **Fine-tuning**: Ensure consistent design and behavior across both language versions
+4. **Fine-tuning**: Ensure consistent design and behavior across both language versions
-4. **Performance Optimization**: Check and optimize page loading times
+5. **Performance Optimization**: Check and optimize page loading times
-5. **Further Testing**: Test the site across more devices and browsers
+6. **Further Testing**: Test the site across more devices and browsers

 ## Active Decisions
 - Maintaining Swedish as the default language